cylc/cylc-admin/docs/threats.md

 - As an attacker I want to hijack current tokens to take over sessions
 - As an attacker I want to harvest suite state via the HTTP proxy on Cylc Hub
 - As an attacker I want to execute my own suite/arbitrary code on HPC
-- As an attacker I want to inject arbitrary code into al already running suite
+- As an attacker I want to inject arbitrary code into an already running suite
 - As an attacker I want to 'spawn' a non UI server (arbitrary code, not cylc)
 - As an attacker I want to steal SSO from the Cylc Hub
 - As an attacker/user I want to change other users running suites